nate-daba/benchmark-contamination/README.md

 # benchmark-contamination

 Analysis of benchmark contamination in open-source LLMs, evaluating reasoning performance on AIME-2024 & MMLU while implementing contamination detection techniques.
+Please see the report [here](./report/report.pdf) for more details on the analysis and findings.

+This project extends [Open R1](https://github.com/huggingface/open-r1) by Hugging Face, which provides local serving and evaluation of the DeepSeek-R1 models.
+In addition to reproducing their setup, we modify and build upon it to support serving and evaluating other open-source LLMs such as Qwen and Llama models.
+We also implement a contamination detection script to identify potential contamination in the models.

+## Setup
+Please follow the instructions in the [Open R1 repository](https://github.com/huggingface/open-r1) to set up the environment.

 ## Evaluation Script Usage